Terminator (solar): Earth's terminator

-On Earth, the terminator is a circle with a diameter that is approximately that of Earth.
+On Earth, the terminator is a circle that divides the Earth approximately in half.
 The terminator passes through any point on Earth's surface twice a day, at sunrise and at sunset, apart from polar regions where this only occurs when the point is not experiencing midnight sun or polar night.
 The circle separates the portion of Earth experiencing daylight from that experiencing darkness (night).
 While a little over one half of Earth is illuminated at any point in time (with exceptions during eclipses), the terminator path varies by time of day due to Earth's rotation on its axis.
 The terminator path also varies by time of year due to Earth's orbital revolution around the Sun; thus, the plane of the terminator is nearly parallel to planes created by lines of longitude during the equinoxes, and its maximum angle is approximately 23.5° to the pole during the solstices.

 Surface transit speed

 Video of the Earth from the ISS as it approaches the terminator.

 At the equator, under flat conditions (without obstructions like mountains or at a height above any such obstructions), the terminator moves at approximately 463 m/s.
 This speed can appear to increase when near obstructions, such as the height of a mountain, as the shadow of the obstruction will be cast over the ground in advance of the terminator along a flat landscape.
 The speed of the terminator decreases as it approaches the poles, where it can reach a speed of zero (full-day sunlight or darkness).

-Supersonic aircraft like jet fighters or Concorde and Tupolev Tu-144 supersonic transports are the only aircraft able to overtake the maximum speed of the terminator at the equator.
+Supersonic aircraft are the only aircraft able to overtake the maximum speed of the terminator at the equator.
 However, slower vehicles can overtake the terminator at higher latitudes, and it is possible to walk faster than the terminator at the poles, near to the equinoxes.
 The visual effect is that of seeing the sun rise in the west, or set in the east.